stantonius/hot-air/_posts/2022-07-21-Linux_Basics.md

 metadata_key2: metadata_value2
 ---

-# 2022-07-21-Linux_Basics

 I use Linux every day now - whether building a business using GCP cloud resources, or at home building a home server and smart home applications on the Raspberry Pi.

-I have a confesion: I really don't fully understand it, and I overly rely on blind copy-pasta from Stackoverflow.
+However - I have a confession: I really don't fully understand it, and I overly rely on blind copy-pasta from Stackoverflow.

 This needs to change.
 Below are some of my ongoing notes on Linux fundamentals.
 Note that, simply due to the amount of time I spend on Linux machines, I have managed to pick up some of the basics.
 Therefore these are more for anyone who has some experience but could do with a reminder of other fundamentals.